Heritage Minerals Site

 This area which is not under the protection of the State Pinelands Commission is considered the Pinelands/CAFRA overlap area.
 This Coastal Area Facility Review Act (CAFRA) area is regulated by the DEP-Land Use Regulations.

-Manchester Governing Body is putting a new development proposal forward for approval!
-The proposal is for 6,543 new housing units, 1 million square feet of Commercial and 1 million square feet of Industrial Space.
+On June 13, 2016 the Manchester Governing Body voted 3-2 to pass Ordinance #16-022 which allowed for 6,543 new housing units, 1.4 million square feet of Commercial and 1 million square feet of Industrial Space. (click here to view vote)

 View the May 20th planning board meeting on YouTube here.
-This was a special meeting to discuss this project.
-At 4 minutes PPA's lawyer addresses the crowd that gathered.
+This was a special meeting to discuss this Heritage Redevelopment Plan.
+At 4 minutes, into the video, PPA's lawyer addresses the crowd that gathered.

-You can also watch the Mayor's opening statements and his list of the positives of the Heritage project from the May 23rd meeting.
+You can also watch, just the Mayor's opening statements or his list of the positives of the Heritage project from the May 23rd meeting.

 Hovnanian Industries owns 7,173 acres of land in Manchester Township, purchased in 1984, called the Heritages Minerals Site.
 Approximately 3,087 acres are north of the Conrail Tracks, and within the Pinelands Protection Area, any development has to meet all the Pinelands Comprehensive Management Plan (CMP) regulations.
 The remaining 4,085 acres are within the Pinelands/CAFRA overlap area and needs to meet DEP Coastal Regulations for development.